-- 61. The allegations set forth in the foregoing paragraphs 1 through 60 are hereby realleged and incorporated herein by reference. - directly infringed and continues to directly infringe, literally or under the doctrine of equivalents, or has indirectly infringed and continues to indirectly infringe, one or more claims of the '603 Patent by making, using, offering for sale, selling, or importing devices or systems, in this judicial district and elsewhere in the United States (directly or through intermediaries), that perform the steps of scheduling the presentation of video or still-image content at selected time slots on selected electronic displays, that are provided at various geographic locations and interconnected by a network, receiving video or still-image content from a content provider, communicating scheduled content to respective server devices associated with corresponding selected electronic displays and initiating display of the content at selected times on corresponding selected electronic displays of the network, where split screen images can be displayed as claimed in at least claims 42 and 43 of the '603 Patent, without the authority of T-Rex Property AB.

-- 63. More specifically, the infringing devices and systems include Defendant's digital network that uses Ooh!
-Media software. - 64.
-Upon information and belief, Defendant has directly infringed and continues to directly infringe one or more claims of the '603 Patent, including at least claims 42 and 43, by operating its digital network in Illinois and elsewhere in the United States. - 65.
-Upon information and belief, Defendant has indirectly infringed and continues to indirectly infringe one or more claims of the '603 Patent, including at least claims 42 and 43, by marketing, promoting, soliciting, offering to sell, and selling its digital network that uses Ooh!
-Media software in Illinois and elsewhere in the United States that when used as intended and directed by Defendant, infringes at least claims 42 and 43 of the '603 Patent, either literally or under the doctrine of equivalents. - 66.
-Defendant has had knowledge of the '603 Patent since at least the date that this Complaint was served. - 67.
+- 59. The allegations set forth in the foregoing paragraphs 1 through 58 are hereby realleged and incorporated herein by reference. - 60.
+Upon information and belief, in violation of 35 U.S.C. § 271(a), Defendant has directly infringed and continues to directly infringe, literally or under the doctrine of equivalents, one or more claims of the '603 Patent by making, using, offering for sale, selling, or importing devices or systems, in this judicial district and elsewhere in the United States (directly or through intermediaries), that perform the steps of scheduling the presentation of video or still-image content at selected time slots on selected electronic displays, that are provided at various geographic locations and interconnected by a network, receiving video or still-image content from a content provider, communicating scheduled content to respective server devices associated with corresponding selected electronic displays and initiating display of the content at selected times on corresponding selected electronic displays of the network, where split screen images can be displayed as claimed in at least claims 42 and 43 of the '603 Patent, without the authority of T-Rex Property AB. - 61.
+More specifically, the infringing devices and systems include Defendant's digital health media advertising network. - 62.
+Upon information and belief, Defendant has directly infringed and continues to directly infringe one or more claims of the '603 Patent, including at least claims 42 and 43, by operating its digital health media advertising network in Illinois and elsewhere in the United States. - 63.
+Defendant has had knowledge of the '603 Patent since at least the date that this Complaint was served. - 64.
 Because of Defendant's infringing activities, T-Rex Property AB has suffered damages and will continue to suffer damages in the future.
 T-Rex Property AB is entitled to recover from Defendant the damages sustained by T-Rex Property AB as a result of Defendant's wrongful acts in an amount subject to proof at trial, which, by law, cannot be less than a reasonable royalty, together with interest and costs as fixed by this Court under 35 U.S.C. § 284.